MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-682-Federal-Family-Education-Loan-FFEL-Program/subpart-D-Administration-Federal-Family-Education-Loan-Programs-Guaranty-Agency/section-682.410.md

 (S) The notice given to the employer under paragraph (b)(9)(i)(R) of this section must contain only the information as may be necessary for the employer to comply with the withholding order and to ensure proper credit for payments received.
 At a minimum, the notice given to the employer includes the borrower's name, address, and Social Security Number, as well as instructions for withholding and information as to where the employer must send payments.

 (T)(*1*) A guaranty agency may use a third-party servicer or collection contractor to perform administrative activities associated with administrative wage garnishment, but may not allow such a party to conduct required hearings or to determine that a withholding order is to be issued.
-Subject to the limitations of paragraphs (b)(9)(i)(T)(*2*) and (*3*) of this section, administrative activities associated with administrative wage garnishment may include but are not limited to -
+Subject to the limitations of paragraphs (b)(9)(i)(T)(*2*) and (*3*) of this section, administrative activities associated with administrative wage garnishment may include but are not limited to—

 (*i*) Identifying to the agency suitable candidates for wage garnishment pursuant to agency standards;